Webhook integration with audit log events

 Introduction

-Kondukto provides webhook support to notify external systems about important events occurring on the platform.
-With this feature, you can transmit audit log records created in Kondukto to your own applications or third-party services in real-time.
+Invicti ASPM provides webhook support to notify external systems about important events occurring on the platform.
+With this feature, you can transmit audit log records created in Invicti ASPM to your own applications or third-party services in real-time.

-In this article, we will examine the webhook setup, HTTP header configuration, and audit log event capturing process in Kondukto step by step.
+This article examines the webhook setup, HTTP header configuration, and audit log event capturing process in Invicti ASPM step by step.

 What is a Webhook?

 A webhook is a mechanism that automatically sends an HTTP POST request to another URL when a specific event occurs in an application.
-Kondukto webhooks send data in JSON format to your specified endpoint when an audit log record is created on the platform.
+Invicti ASPM webhooks send data in JSON format to your specified endpoint when an audit log record is created on the platform.

 Step 1: Accessing the Webhook Page

-First, you need to navigate to the webhook management page in the Kondukto interface:
+First, navigate to the webhook management page in the Invicti ASPM interface:

 On the webhook page, you can view your existing webhooks and add new ones.
-At the top of the page, there is a green informational message: "You can use webhooks to notify your apps or web applications when certain events occur in Invicti."
+At the top of the page, there's a green informational message: "You can use webhooks to notify your apps or web applications when certain events occur in Invicti."

-To create a new webhook, click the Add New Webhook button in the upper right corner (marked with a red rectangle in the image).
+To create a new webhook, click the Add New Webhook button in the upper right corner.

 This window contains fields where you need to configure your webhook: